Sanorian/To-Do-List_App/README.md

 # To-Do_App
 That's my ToDo app, written by Python.
-App haveno protetction of data now, but some day I will add it For using app you need .txt file, named:
+App haveno protetction of data now, but some day I will add it.
+For using app you need .txt file, named:

 ```